Objective

 Quite simply, the rich are more likely than the poor to get the laws that they want.

 Such claims give reason for pause.
 That being said, one also must be careful not to directly transpose the American political experience with that of Canada.
-This is especially true given the loose political financing laws and greater income inequality in the United States.
-However, the broader point should not be missed: Every voice should count equally in a democracy, but steep economic stratification could result in laws and public policies that do not always reflect the wishes of the majority.
+This is especially true given America’s loose political financing laws and greater income inequality.
+However, the broader point should not be missed.
+Every voice should count equally in a democracy, but steep economic stratification could result in laws and public policies that do not always reflect the wishes of the majority.

 TAXATION FOR EQUALITY

-Because economic inequality is harmful to democracy, how have we used government to help mitigate it?
-Lesson 1.3 examined the role of public goods and services in equalising society.
+Because economic inequality is harmful to democracy, how can government help mitigate it?
+Lesson 1.3 examined how public goods and services help to equalise society.
 When everyone is provided with the same essential services, society becomes more equal.

 For example, wealthy Canadians and poor Canadians use the same health care system.
 The rich cannot buy their way to the front of the line for treatment, because health care in Canada is rationed by your health needs, not by your ability to pay.
 Public health care makes society more equal.